miyako/4d-plugin-zip/README.md

 You can safely unarchive such zip files using the plugin.

-However, the Windows kernel on Windows 7 and Windows Server 2008 R2 are designed to assume that the paths are stored in the current locale, so UTF-8 paths will be converted wrongly.
-There is a Microsoft Patch to correct this issue.
+However, the Windows kernel on Windows 7 and Windows Server 2008 R2 assumes that the paths are stored in the current locale, so UTF-8 paths will be converted wrongly.
+There is a Microsoft Patch to correct this.

 [http://support.microsoft.com/kb/2704299](http://support.microsoft.com/kb/2704299)